Roanoke, Virginia: Neighborhoods

 Roanoke is divided into 49 separate neighborhoods.
-The city has incorporated into its comprehensive plan the goal of developing these neighborhoods into "villages", each with their own village center, and with the Downtown neighborhood acting as the village center for the city as a whole.
+The city has incorporated into its comprehensive plan the goal of developing these neighborhoods into "villages", each with their own village center, and with the downtown neighborhood acting as the village center for the city as a whole.
 The Raleigh Court neighborhood has been cited as a model for such development, consisting of a variety of residential settings located around Grandin Village, an active commercial hub anchored by the Grandin Theatre, the city's only surviving historic theater.
 That commercial district is one of the city's nine neighborhoods (or portions thereof) that have been listed on the National Register of Historic Places.

 Climate

 Though located along the Blue Ridge Mountains at elevations exceeding 900 ft, Roanoke lies in the humid subtropical climate zone (Köppen Cfa), with four distinct, but generally mild, seasons.
 It is located in USDA hardiness zone 7b, with the suburbs falling in zone 7a.
 Extremes in temperature have ranged from 105 °F (as recently as August 21, 1983) down to −12 °F on December 30, 1917.
-However, neither 100 °F nor 0 °F are reached in most years; the most recent occurrence of each is July 20, 2020, and February 20, 2015, respectively.
+However, neither 100 °F nor 0 °F are reached in most years, though the city experienced a three-day stretch from July 1–3, 2026, when the high temperature was 100 °F each day; the most recent instance of reaching 0 °F was February 20, 2015.
 More typically, the area records an average of 6.1 days where the temperature stays at or below freezing and 30.5 days with 90 °F+ highs annually.
 The monthly mean temperature ranges from 37.9 °F in January to 77.8 °F in July.

 Based on the 1991−2020 period, the city averages 14.8 in of snow per winter.
 Roanoke experienced a mild snow drought in the 2000s, which ended in December 2009 when 17 in of snow fell on Roanoke in a single storm.
 Winter snowfall has ranged from trace amounts in 1918–19 and 1919–20 to 62.7 in in 1959–60; unofficially, the largest single storm dumped approximately three feet (0.9 m) from December 16−18, 1890.

 Historically, flooding has been the primary weather-related hazard faced by Roanoke.
 Heavy rains, most frequently from the remnants of a hurricane, drain from surrounding areas to the narrow Roanoke Valley.
 The most recent significant flood was in the fall of 2018, when the remains of Hurricane Michael dumped over five inches of rain on the area in the span of only a few hours.
 The most severe flooding in the city's history occurred on November 4, 1985, when heavy storms from Hurricane Juan stalled over the area.
 Ten people drowned in the Roanoke Valley and others were saved by rescue personnel.
 That incident prompted a major flood reduction effort completed in 2012 by the U.S. Army Corps of Engineers, which has limited the damage caused by subsequent storms.